 The minor covers family and business issues of family firms, including family values and culture, managing conflict, sibling rivalry, entitlement, hiring family and nonfamily employees, management of the family business, facilitating growth and change, and succession planning.
 This minor is intended for those contemplating a career in a family business and for those who plan to consult or provide professional services to family businesses.
 It will present both a theoretical framework for understanding the family form of business and a practical perspective on working for, or consulting to, a family/owner-controlled business.

 Complete all courses listed below unless otherwise indicated.
 Also complete any corequisite labs, recitations, clinicals, or tools courses where specified.
-This minor is not open to DMSB students or students pursuing a combined major with DMSB.
+The minor is not available to D'Amore-McKim School of Business students nor students pursuing a combined major with the D'Amore-McKim School of Business.

 |Complete three courses, one of which may be chosen from the additional elective option list:||12|